-Either way, once that taco was broken, IT.
-WAS.
-ALL.
-OVER.
+Either way, once that taco was broken, IT-WAS-ALL-OVER.
 Like, mayhem and chaos and crying in the back seat and his day was absolutely RUINED, probably also ruining my mom’s day.
 It could have ruined mine, too, if I weren’t always so occupied stuffing my taco-loving face as quick as I could.
 Poor mama would try to convince him that a crispy taco held sideways is “just like a sandwich!”
 Travis knew that was horse shit and he was no longer interested in that G.D. crispy taco and was wishing it had never come into his life.

 Another time, as I was wolfing down my taco, I started choking on a piece of taco shell and barfed in the car.
 Fortunately, we still hadn’t even left the drive-thru line and the car was parked so I was able to open the door and get it (mostly) outside.
 Oh yeah, I guess it was also fortunate that I didn’t die.
 But that should also tell you something about how desperately I LOVED crispy tacos as a kid.
-I still love them, but I no longer devour them like a feral dog and can usually manage to eat them without spilling taco sauce all over myself.
+I still love them, but I no longer devour them like a feral dog and can usually manage to eat them without spilling taco sauce all over my shirt.

 - 8 corn tortillas